m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/major-version-upgrade.md

 If your domain is not using secured production mode, the best approach is to switch to your domain to using it.
 See the [Sample WDT YAML](#sample-wdt-model-for-secured-production-mode-and-ssl).
 Before upgrading, change your applications, utilities, and ingresses to use SSL ports.

-If for some reason, you cannot switch to your domain to secured production mode, you can still continue with the typical application lifecycle update process.
+If for any reason, you cannot switch to your domain to secured production mode, you can still continue with the typical application lifecycle update process.
 In this case, when you upgrade the WebLogic version to 14.1.2.0, the operator will automatically disable the secure mode for you.

 #### FMW/JRF domain using Model in Image